Councils and Committees

 University Planning Council

-The Faculty Senate, which includes some standing committees, is the main advisory body engaging faculty in LAU’s governance on such issues as academics, faculty status, operating budget, and so on.
+The Faculty Senate, which includes some standing committees, is the main advisory body engaging faculty in LAU’s governance on issues such as academics, faculty status, operating budget, and more.
 It is composed of 34 members, equally allocated between the two campuses.
 In addition, each school elects departmental or divisional representatives to the Senate.
 For more information on the Senate functions, members, structure, constitution, bylaws, meetings, reports and relevant topics, visit the Faculty Senate website.

 Standing University Councils of the Faculty